awsdocs/aws-dms-step-by-step/doc_source/chap-sap-ase-aurora-mysql.assessment.md

 For example, we found the largest LOB column in our SAP ASE database is 51 KB\.
 We used this number as input in our task settings with limited LOB mode\.

 The speed of the full load is improved with the limited LOB mode compared to the full LOB mode\.
 For performance reasons, AWS DMS recommends to use limited LOB mode and increase the maximum LOB size to cover the actual size you find from your query\.
-For more information, see [How can I improve the speed of an AWS DMS task that has LOB data?](https://aws.amazon.com/premiumsupport/knowledge-center/dms-improve-speed-lob-data/)\.
+For more information, see [How can I improve the speed of a migration task that has LOB data?](https://aws.amazon.com/premiumsupport/knowledge-center/dms-improve-speed-lob-data/)\.

 ## Document Integrations with Other Databases or Applications<a name="chap-sap-ase-aurora-mysql.assessment.integrations"></a>